mitarashinu/mitarashinu.github.io/README.md

 For example `python -m http.server` etc...
 Up to you.

 # How to expose latest page
-Only you to do is just `git push origin master`!!!
+All need is just `git push origin master`.

-Be Happy!!!!
+Be Happy🍺